What is the primary use of transformers in electrical systems?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-Transformers are primarily used to change voltage levels in electrical systems.
-They operate on the principle of electromagnetic induction and consist of two coils of insulated wire — the primary winding and the secondary winding.
-When an alternating current passes through the primary winding, it creates a magnetic field that induces a voltage in the secondary winding.
+Transformers are primarily used in electrical systems to change voltage levels.
+They operate on the principle of electromagnetic induction and consist of primary and secondary coils wound around a magnetic core.
+When alternating current (AC) passes through the primary coil, it generates a magnetic field that induces an electromotive force (EMF) in the secondary coil.
+By adjusting the number of turns in the primary and secondary coils, transformers can either step up (increase) or step down (decrease) voltage levels in an electrical circuit.

 Subscribe